kxxt/ttyrecall/README.md

 - [x] Control which users' tty are recorded via a blocklist or allowlist
 - [x] Zstd compression
 - [x] A simple systemd service (See `ttyrecall-git` package).
+- [x] Stop a recording if it overruns a specified soft budget.

 Here is what the collected recordings look like: